What is plurality?

 We often experienced ourselves as being in a body far too small for us, and we can remember laying in bed many nights and trying to make sense of the feeling of being bigger than our body and stretching out from it.
 It felt like we would fill the room without moving an inch.
 Sometimes the feeling of being a different shape from our body would become less overwhelming, but it never entirely went away.
 On top of that, we never quite related to humanity as our own species and felt that we should have been something else, that our body didn't align with what we were inside.
 On a deep level, we felt we were inherently something else.

-Maybe it's sensory issues and problems mapping ourselves to humanity.
-Maybe it's a recurrent spiritual experience and unique way of seeing ourselves.
+Maybe it's sensory issues and problems mapping ourselves to humanity, or a dissociative reaction to stress, or just how we happened to develop.
 Maybe it's something we haven't even thought of.
 It could just be a brain glitch.
 We don't know the causes for certain and many of us have our own opinions on the matter, but it doesn't matter particularly much in the end.
 We experience ourselves this way regardless of what causes it.

 We spent years hiding this identity and trying to deny our experiences because it all sounded ridiculous.
 Who would ever believe us?
 It was hard enough to believe it ourselves.
 We'd never met anyone that felt similarly about themselves, so we assumed we were alone and kept it to ourselves for years.
 In 2016, we came across the otherkin community for the first time and found others that had similar experiences of not aligning with their body's species.
 Knowing we weren't alone in being internally nonhuman let us accept that aspect of ourselves and explore it, and as a result we've become much happier.
 We realized we didn't have to try to identify as human.
 As long as it helps us and we know we're in a human body, we can allow ourselves to identify as nonhuman.

 We prefer the nonhuman label over "otherkin" or similar alternatives because it feels more comfortable.
-People are also very pedantic about labels, and we'd prefer to avoid arguments about terminology that isn't well-defined to begin with.
+People are very pedantic about labels, and we'd prefer to avoid arguments about terminology that isn't well defined to begin with.